Chu Shijian

 Chu supplemented his low official salary by taking bribes.
-He was arrested for corruption in 1996 and sentenced to life imprisonment in 1999.
+He was arrested for embezzlement in 1996 for diverting US$145 million in funds and sentenced to life imprisonment in 1999.
 After being released on medical parole in 2002, he started his second company at age 75, an orange plantation with the brand name "Chu Orange".
 It became a nationally famous brand, giving Chu a new nickname as the "king of oranges".
 His achievements and unyielding spirit made him "one of China's most iconic entrepreneurs".

 Early life

-Chu was born on 17 January 1928 in Yuxi, Yunnan, Republic of China.
+Chu was born on 24 December 1927 in Yuxi, Yunnan, Republic of China.
 He participated in the Chinese Communist Revolution in his youth, but was later denounced as a "rightist" during the Anti-Rightist Campaign, and was not politically rehabilitated until the end of the Cultural Revolution.
 He managed a sugar cane factory in his early career.

 Career

 Yuxi Tobacco

 In October 1979, Chu was appointed head of Yuxi Cigarette Factory (later known as Yuxi Tobacco Company and Hongta Group).
 Yuxi was a near-bankrupt state-owned factory that made the Hongtashan (Red Pagoda Hill) brand of cigarettes, with an annual revenue of less than US$1 million.

 Chu recognized that as China's economy was starting to grow, more people could afford cigarettes, and he began to promote the Hongtashan brand all over the country.
 The brand became famous and demand grew quickly.
 Chu was able to sell the cigarettes for US$1.5 to $2 per pack, although the official price was fixed at $1.
 He spent the unreported profit on buying state-of-the-art equipment and building new offices and apartments for his employees.

 By 1995, the company produced more than 100 billion cigarettes per year but still could not meet the demand even at the higher unofficial prices.
 Wholesalers were willing to pay bribes to Chu and his family members to secure supplies of Hongtashan.
 While Yuxi Tobacco generated more than 99 billion yuan in profits and taxes for the government during his 16-year tenure, Chu's official monthly salary was less than US$250.
 He and his family members could not resist the temptation of augmenting their income by taking bribes.
 In February 1995, an informant sent evidence of the illegal payments to the government.
 Chu's wife Ma Jingfen (马静芬) and their daughter Chu Yingqun (褚映群) were arrested, and Yingqun committed suicide in prison.

 Chu was arrested in 1996.
 In 1999, he was convicted of embezzling US$1.74 million and diverting more than $145 million to company accounts from state coffers.
 He was sentenced to life imprisonment, although many considered it unjust and he remained a popular hero in Yuxi.
 His sentence was later reduced several times and officially ended in 2011.